JamesLavin/recursive_selective_match/README.md

 ## Installation

-If [available in Hex](https://hex.pm/docs/publish), the package can be installed by adding `recursive_selective_match` to your list of dependencies in `mix.exs`:
+RecursiveSelectiveMatch is [available in Hex](https://hex.pm/packages/recursive_selective_match) and can be installed by adding `recursive_selective_match` to your list of dependencies in `mix.exs`:

 ```elixir